rayquaza2238/TFT_Rolling_Simulator/set14/README.md

 5. Start the Simulator
 6. Rolling and Fielding Units are the same as in the actual game, key binds are not implemented yet
 7. Set your TeamPlaner to highlight Units, you would like to roll for
+8. Set sound settings by opening the Soundsettings on the top right corner

 ### Known Problems: